Do not stop asking for security in IoT

 With the proliferation and variety of IoT Devices, IoT Networks, IoT Platforms, Clouds, and applications, during the next few years we will see new vulnerabilities and a variety of new attacks.
 The progress in the security technologies and processes that prevent them will be key for the adoption of IoT in enterprises and consumers.

-In the Internet of Things world an end to end security approach to protect physical and digital assets.
+In the future Internet of Things world an end to end security approach to protect physical and digital assets.
 The ecosystems of this fragmented market must understand the need of Security by Design and avoid the temptation to reduce cost at the expense of the security.

 Do not stop asking for security when you buy a connected product or use an IoT Service, the temptation of time to market, competitive prices and the lack of resources must not be an excuse to offer secure IoT solutions to enterprises, consumers and citizens